The Magnificent Seven (2016 film): Filming

 Principal photography on the film lasted 92 days, from May 18 to August 18, 2015, in the north of Baton Rouge, Louisiana.
 Other locations include St. Francisville; Zachary, Louisiana; Jackson, Louisiana: Ridgway, Colorado; and New Mexico.
 Filming in St. Francisville was completed between May 18 and May 29, 2015.

-The climactic battle between the Seven and a small army led by Bogue took three weeks to film; the weather was inclement.
-Sometimes the cast and crew would wait in the on-set saloon for storms to pass, and, at times when the storm would worsen, the trailer rocked and they would have to leave the set.
+The climactic battle between the Seven and a small army led by Bogue took three weeks to film.
+The weather was inclement.
+Sometimes the cast and crew waited in the on-set saloon for storms to pass, and, at times when the storm would worsen, the trailer rocked and they would have to leave the set.

-Since his grandmother was the prime influence on the film, every day after filming, Fuqua would ask himself if she would have had fun watching it.
+Since his grandmother was the prime influence on the film, every day after filming, Fuqua asked himself if she would have had fun watching it.